 Why do I find it so much easier to stretch muscles and tendons in the evening than in the morning?

-I’ve been in bed for several hours and my muscles are stiff and are against me making a lot of movement.
+I’ve been in bed for several hours and my muscles are stiff.
+My muscles, tendons, ligaments, and joints all seem dead set against a lot of movement, much less an early morning run.

-As the day progresses my body, muscles, tendons, joints, and ligaments all warm up and become more limber naturally.
+As the day progresses my body and all that other stuff seems to warm up, loosen up, and become more limber naturally.

 I’m Warmer With More Flexibility in the PM

-Like all questions, when it comes to fat-burning metabolism from running: There’s two sides to the argument.
+Like all questions, when it comes to fat-burning metabolism from running: There are two sides to the argument.

-In this article, The Morning Person Advantage Scott Fliegelman explains how running after 10-12 hours of no food at night and small pre-run meal will get your body to burning off body fat for fuel.
+In this article, The Morning Person Advantage Scott Fliegelman explains how running after 10-12 hours of no food at night and a small pre-run meal will get your body to burn off body fat for fuel.

 However, that can’t happen until you’ve exercised enough to stoke your metabolism?